-- (1) AL 1: Data acquisition/analysis can be performed by the operator and the system, but decision-making and action based on the collected information are performed by the operator. - (2) AL 2: Data is collected/analyzed by the system and decision-making and action are performed by the operator.
-The system supports operator's decision-making. - (3) AL 3: Data acquisition/analysis, decision-making and action are performed by the system.
+- (1) AL 1: Data acquisition/analysis can be performed by the operator and the system, but decision-making and action based on the collected information are performed by the operator. - (2) AL 2: Data is collected/analyzed through system or off-board remote operation and decision-making and action are performed by the operator.
+The system supports operator's decision-making.
+The operator's decision-making is supported through system or off-board remote operation.

+- (3) AL 3: Data acquisition/analysis, decision-making and action are performed through system or off-board remote operation.
 However, the operator's confirmation of the decision-making by the system is required, and if the operator confirmation is not preceded, the decision-making is withdrawn.
-Operator's response is required when system failure occurs. - (4) AL 4: Data acquisition/analysis, decision-making and action are performed by the system.
+In case of system failure or remote operation is not working well, an operator's response is required. - (4) AL 4: Data acquisition/analysis, decision-making and action are performed by the system.
 The operator always monitors the information about the decision-making and action by the system.
+System responses to abnormal operating scenarios (system failures, etc.) are possible. - (5) AL 5: As a complete autonomous level, all functions such as data acquisition/analysis, decision-making and action are performed by the system and the operator monitors the emergency situation.
 System responses to abnormal operating scenarios (system failures, etc.) are possible.